Skip to content

 Organic Fabrics Become Fashionable

-As environmental awareness grew in the 2000s, so did the popularity of eco-fabrics.
-Organic cotton, which is grown without pesticides, jumped from $245 million in sales in 2001 to $4.3 billion in 2009.
-Bamboo rayon, praised as a renewable and biodegradable fabric, was used by brands like Levi’s and Ralph Lauren.
-Consumer and fashion industry interest in ethical materials surged.
+During the 2000s, increasing environmental awareness led to a rise in the popularity of eco-friendly fabrics.
+Organic cotton, renowned for being grown without harmful pesticides, saw sales soar from $245 million in 2001 to $4.3 billion by 2009.
+Bamboo rayon, celebrated as a renewable, sustainable, and biodegradable textile, was adopted by leading fashion brands such as Levi’s and Ralph Lauren.
+Interest in ethical and sustainable materials surged among both consumers and the fashion industry.

 Earthy Hues Strike a Chord